-Karina Ramos Sizzles In Sheer Lingerie That Leaves Little To The Imagination
+Karina Ramos Sizzles In Semi-Sheer Lingerie That Leaves Little To The Imagination

 “Unbelievable hotness,” wrote a fourth admirer, adding several flame emoji.

 Earlier in the month, Karina shared an update that saw her going topless.
-She sported a tiny pair of black bikini bottoms while flaunting her sandy body while she posed in the ocean.
+She sported a tiny pair of black bikini bottoms while flaunting her sandy body as she posed in the ocean.